 Message from the Chair

-We embark on this academic year with a renewed sense of the power and importance of scholarship in shaping research, teaching and giving voice to and strengthening communities.
-We hope that we are able to teach, learn and assemble safely in this coming year.
-Our investments in AIS’s undergraduate Major and Minor programs and its MA program are more important than ever.
-With humility, respect, and optimism I look forward to welcoming all of you in the near future in person and virtually so that we can all continue to build on the strong legacy of UCLA’s AIS program begun more than 50 years ago.
+We embark on this academic year with a renewed sense of the power and importance of scholarship in shaping research, teaching and giving voice to and strengthening Indigenous communities..
+Our investments in AIS’s undergraduate Major and Minor programs and our MA program are more important than ever.
+I am happy to welcome you all to our Department and our wide array of courses and activities and I invite you to join us to continue to build upon the strong and distinctive legacy of UCLA American Indian Studies that began more than 50 years ago.

 Student Resources